Early in my journey of learning about money, I noticed a very odd disconnect.

-If I’m a consumer, I’m convinced that happiness is found in money and stuff.
+If I’m a consumer, I believe happiness is found in money and stuff.

-And if I’m a consumer, life is about competition.
+And if I’m a consumer, I see life as a competition.
 I notice what others around me have and I’m happiest when I have more.

 They say happiness is found in living for something bigger than ourselves, loving people instead of stuff, and living a life of contribution instead of competition.